thegetty/artists-things/content/things/41-robe-de-chambre.md

 [^3]: See Colin Cruise, “Artists’ Clothes,” in *The Gendered Object*, ed.
 Pat Kirkham (Manchester, Manchester University Press, 1996), 112–19; Elizabeth Wilson, “Bohemian Dress and the Heroism of Everyday Life,” *Fashion Theory* 2, no. 3 (1998): 225–44; and Robyne Calvert, “Manly Modes: Artistic Dress and the Styling of Masculine Identity,” *Visual Culture in Britain* 16, no. 2 (2015): 225–42.

-[^4]: Louis-Michel Van Loo,“Inventaire après décès,” {{AN}}, {{MC}}/ET/LVI/166, 22 April 1771.
+[^4]: Louis-Michel Van Loo,“Inventaire après décès,” [[AN]], [[MC]]/ET/LVI/166, 22 April 1771.
 The sections of the inventory relating to clothes are published in *Autour des Vanloo: Peinture, commerce de tissus et espionage en Europe (1250–1830)*, ed.
 Christine Rolland (Rouen: Publications des Universités de Rouen et du Havre, 2012), 56–57.

 [^5]: On court dress, see Daniel Roche, *The Culture of Clothing*, trans.
 Jean Birrell (Cambridge, England: Cambridge University Press, 1989), 184–220, 429–30.